hrj/abandon/README.md

-## Abandon
+## About

-_abandon_
-   n: freedom from inhibitions, restraint, concern, or worry.
+> **abandon** _noun_: freedom from inhibitions, restraint, concern, or worry.

 Abandon is a text based, double-entry accounting system.
-It is heavily inspired by [Ledger](http://http://www.ledger-cli.org/), another similar system.
+It is heavily inspired by [Ledger](http://http://www.ledger-cli.org/) but leans towards simplicity.

 Example entry:
 ```